-While it is intended that the next scheduled formal valuation of the Scheme will be undertaken at 31 March 2022, the financial position of the Scheme may need to be reviewed if a significant event occurs which materially affects either the financial position of the Scheme or the Trustees' funding policy.
+It is intended that the next scheduled formal valuation of the Scheme will be undertaken at 31 March 2022.

 Mercer also perform all annual valuations required under IAS 19 "Employee Benefits".
 These valuations are performed on the projected unit basis.